-Same Recipe, Different Dish
+Same Recipe But Different Dish

-I was first reminded of a Pho cook who Anthony Bourdain once introduced us to in “No Reservations.”
-This lady would cook a giant pot of Pho broth each day for over 20 years from the same recipe; but as described by Bourdain, the taste would be great yet different each day.
-Same cook, same recipe, but different soup each time.
+For example, during a Vietnam episode of “No Reservations,” Anthony Bourdain introduced us to a lady who would cook a giant pot of Pho from the same recipe daily for over 20 years.
+Still, as experienced by Bourdain, the taste would be different each day.
+Same cook, same recipe, but other soup each time.

-Similarly, in the realm of martial arts it’s common practice to practice a technique to the point of painful boredom and irritation.
-Like in the movie “The Karate Kid” waxing-on and waxing off the car turned the protagonist into a physically capable person.
-As I noticed with my own martial art training, the physical movements might be the same, but there are so many things happening on deeper levels of physiology and psychology.
+Similarly, in the movie “The Karate Kid,” waxing on and off the car turned Daniel-san into a physically capable martial artist.
+And this was after doing the tedious work each day.
+As I noticed with my martial arts training, the physical movements might be the same.
+Still, so many things are happening on more profound levels of physiology and psychology.
 As Bruce Lee might observe, no two punches are the same.
 And this is probably the reason why different students progress at different rates.
-Different students, same training, yet different (but not any less valuable) results.
+Other students, same training, yet different (but not any less valuable) results.

-Maybe it is important to examine why we follow certain things closely, and to not judge ourselves if we don’t achieve them by following the advice of someone else.
+Heraclitus once said, “We can never step into the same river twice.”
+The river is always different because it’s moving.
+And we are always different because we are growing.
+Maybe it is essential to examine why we follow certain things closely.
 I’ve fucked up cooking eggs by repeatedly following the same recipe, but I’ve also had good egg days.
-And yet for some reason, I have a hard time explaining everything I did when it happened “correctly.”
+And yet, for some reason, I have difficulty explaining everything I did when it happened “correctly.”

 Weekly Q&A: What Is The Best Way To Enjoy Stinky Tofu?